Brown-Based Sable

 ASIPa

-Each A locus allele represents a haplotype with a hair cycle promotor (HCP) and a ventral promotor (VP).
-And the hair cycle promotor HCP1 is unique to the sable pattern.
+Each A locus allele represents a haplotype with a hair cycle promoter (HCP) and a ventral promoter (VP).
+And the hair cycle promoter HCP1 is unique to the sable pattern.

-This HCP1 promotor stimulates phaeomelanin production in hair banding.
+This HCP1 promoter stimulates phaeomelanin production in hair banding.

 Additionally, intermediate phenotypes like in Ay/at or Ay/a dogs can also sometimes produce more eumelanin shading than expected.
 Which is hard to see on a brown-based pattern anyway.